CONTACT US

 Common questions

-These answers cover material, frame, sidelight, storm door, cost-factor, and sibling-door questions homeowners ask before requesting a quote.
+These answers cover material, frame, sidelight, storm door, cost-factor, energy-label, older-home, and related-door questions homeowners ask before requesting a quote.

 What is the best entry door material for Illinois weather?

 Fiberglass and steel are both common entry door options.
-Fiberglass is often chosen for a wood-look finish and lower maintenance, while steel is often chosen for strength and value.
-The better fit depends on the opening, exposure, security goals, glass, and finish.
+Fiberglass is often chosen for a wood-look finish, lower maintenance, and weather resistance.
+Steel is often chosen for strength, security feel, and value.
+The better fit depends on the opening, exposure, glass, finish, and daily use.

 Can I replace only the door slab?